Contact Us

 Inca Bridge

 The Inka Bridge is located on the western part of Machu Picchu.
 The hike takes about 30 minutes one way.
 It sits at an elevation of 2,450m/8,038ft and is an easy hike.
 The bridge is made of wooden logs balanced by two stone walls.
 The path is made of stone, however at this particular point the Incas left a 20-foot gap, presumably to keep outsiders and enemies out.
 The foot drop is a staggering 1,900 feet.
-While no one has ever fallen, if anyone were to fall, death would be guaranteed.
 This was a secret entrance for the Inca Army into Machu Picchu, so the need to keep other people out makes sense.

 The Incas were known for constructing many different bridges, this one in particular is a common bridge found in the Andes Mountains, the log and stick bridge.
 As time has progressed the Inca bridge has deteriorated and for safety reasons, hikers are no longer permitted to cross the bridge.